 Gum disease, also known as periodontal disease, is one of the most common oral health issues in the United States.
 In fact, according to the National Institutes of Health, upwards of 80 percent of U.S. adults have or at one point have had some form of gum disease.

 The most effective way to prevent gum disease is through a consistent dental hygiene and tooth cleaning regimen complete with brushing and daily flossing, and twice-yearly visits to our Cedar Park office for professional cleanings and examinations.

-To schedule an appointment with Cedar Park general dentist Dr. Dale Williams, please call us today.
+To schedule an appointment with Cedar Park general dentist Dr. Kondoff, please call us today.